Texas A&M Institute for Neuroscience

 (1) Submit the on-line Texas A&M University GraduateCAS application.

 After creating the application, you will have access to your application dashboard.
+To begin, you will need to add the NRSC PhD Program to your application.
+When searching through the programs in GradCas, the Neuroscience PhD application can be found under the Department: Interdisciplinary Degree Program.
 There are 4 quadrants in the application that you must complete before you can submit your application.
-You may the complete the 4 quadrants in any order.
+You may complete the 4 quadrants in any order.
 After you complete all sections of the application, please be sure to submit your application using the “Submit Application” tab.
 You must pay the application fee before you submit your application.

 (2) Submit the following documents through your Texas A&M University GraduateCAS application: